spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | 6 Mar 2018                |
 | **Demo**          | [skaffold][skaffold-demo] |

-Skaffold handles the workflow for building, pushing and deploying your application, allowing devs to get their apps up and running quickly in a kube cluster.
-With the hot reload capability, it enables devs to focus on iterating on your application locally while Skaffold continuously deploys to your local or remote Kubernetes cluster.
-I highly advice against hot reloading and deploying apps to production cluster, had to put it in here just in case 😱.
+Skaffold handles the workflow for building, pushing and deploying your application, allowing devs to get their apps up and running quickly in a Kube cluster.
+The hot reload capability enables devs to focus on iterating your application locally while Skaffold continuously deploys to your local or remote Kubernetes cluster.
+I highly advise against hot reloading and deploying apps to the production cluster, had to put it in here just in case 😱.

 ### Octant